rvivek3/Tensorflow_ros_train/README.md

 ## Check out the two example user scripts:

 ### example_user_turtlesim_nav.py:
-Very similar to above example.
+Very similar to example code shown previously.
 Only difference is that handler functions are necessary (passed to the ROSReadings) because ApproximateTimeSynchronizer in ROS does not work with Python 3, so a workaround is used.
 The release of ROS Noetic will make these functions obsolete.

-### example_user_turtlebot_sim.py
+### example_user_turtlebot_nav.py
 Uses precollected data from simulations of a turtlebot navigating to a random goal in a Gazebo simulation using a DWA controller.
 Ultimately, the functionality for collecting this data will be included in this package.

 The user specifies a custom tensforflow model to map turtlebot laser scan messages and angular deviation to the goal to steering commands for the turtlebot.